inossidabile/grunt-testem-mincer/README.md

 ## Advanced usage

-Internally `grunt-contrib-testem` is powered by Mincer and it allows you to organize testing of almost any kind of code no matter how exactly it is organized and what preprocessing it requires.
+Internally `grunt-testem-mincer` is powered by Mincer and it allows you to organize testing of almost any kind of code no matter how exactly it is organized and what preprocessing it requires.
 This is exactly how it works:

 <p align="center">
   <img src="http://f.cl.ly/items/0Q2u2v2c1C1e132R3L33/cloud.png">